 As mentioned before, I still have financial setbacks.

-I end up purchasing things I don’t need and my Amazon Prime account has dozens of orders each month.
-Despite my bad financial habits, I’m still able to save a fair amount of money.
+I purchase things I don’t need, and my Amazon Prime account has dozens of monthly orders.
+Despite my bad financial habits, I can still save a fair amount of money.

 By setting up automatic transfers.

 Most banks offer a way to do automatic transfers.
-But, before you set up automatic transfers you need to know your cashflow.
-Otherwise, you’ll end up with negative balances or transfer money out of your savings account.
+But before you set up automatic transfers, you need to know your cash flow.
+Otherwise, you’ll have negative balances or transfer money out of your savings account.

-Even if you’re only able to save even $50 each month, you’d save $600 annually.
+Even if you’re only able to save even $50 each month, you will save $600 annually.
 This is money that’s wasted on subscriptions or at restaurants.

-It’ important that you create an external savings account, this way you won’t be able to view your money.
-Before you know it you’ll have been saving hundreds each year all without much effort.
-Start saving a small amount of money so you can adjust your spending also.
+You must create an external savings account, this way, you won’t be able to view your money.
+Before you know it, you’ll have been saving hundreds each year without much effort.
+Start saving a small amount of money to adjust your spending.